JohnMahglass/Mindustry-Archipelago-Randomizer/README.md

  To generate a World, you will need to add the Mindustry World to your Archipelago folder.
 You can find the Mindustry World here -> (https://github.com/JohnMahglass/Archipelago-Mindustry)

- Please be aware that Linux build has not tested yet.
+ Please be aware that Linux build has not been tested yet.

 ## What has been changed?

 - Save data are separated from vanilla game so that playing Archipelago doesn't erase your vanilla saves.
+(You should still backup your saves as this is in developement)
 - **Randomizer is working for Serpulo's campaign only at the moment.**
 - **Currently, only the "Skip Tutorial" option has been implemented**, you can change the other option in the YAML but they will most likely make the game unstable right now.
 - Most node from the research tree has been replaced with location checks.